 DHI hair transplant surgery performed by Dr Vara

 The Treatment Rooms London has always specialised in the use of implanter pens in hair transplant surgery.
 Specifically, our Surgeons utilise dull implanter pens to reinsert grafts into pre-made incision sites.
-Sometimes our Surgeons utilise sharp implanters to reinsert hairs back in the scalp particularly in unshaven hair transplant surgery.
+Sometimes our Surgeons utilise sharp implanters to reinsert hair back in the scalp, particularly in unshaven hair transplant surgery.

 Both types of implanter pen hair transplant allow our Surgeons to precisely re-implant hair so it grows at the exact angle and direction required for a natural outcome.

-All patients are operated on by our Surgeons using this technique to help attain high quality results that match natural hair direction, angulation and flow.
+All patients are operated on by our Surgeons using this technique to help achieve high-quality results that match the natural direction, angulation, and flow of the hair.
 This means results created with an implanter pen blend nicely with existing hair.

 DHI Hair Transplant Surgery using Implanter Pens

 In a hair transplant, grafts are extracted by Follicular Unit Excision (FUE) or Follicular Unit Transplantation (FUT) from the donor site.
-The grafts will then need to be re-implanted into recipient sites (holes where hair grafts are put into) and this can be done by 2 main methods- sharp or dull needle implanter pens.
+The grafts will then need to be reimplanted into recipient sites (holes where hair grafts are inserted), and this can be done using two primary methods: sharp or dull needle implant pens.

 DHI hair transplant surgery step by step